Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace an intricate symbol, your work begins to replicate on its own, tracing a curious pattern that never quite repeats.
 Make an Expertise attack against a creature of your choice within range.
 If you hit:

 - **1 essence:** Deal 1d6 + Presence damage of the type of your choice to them.
 - **2 essence:** Deal 2d6 + 2 \* Presence damage of the type of your choice to them.